ioO/django-billjobs/README.md

 A django billing app for coworking space.

-This app is designed to manage bills for the coworking space **Cowork'in Montpellier**.
-We intend to stay easy and lite.
-You can manage coworkers informations and their respective bills.
+We intend to keep things as simple as we can and with an easy user experience.
+This apps is designed to manage coworkers and their bills.

 **No tax management**.
 There is no tax for non-profit organization in France.
-This application doesn't manage tax, it only displays legal French informations and tax 0% on bills.
+This application doesn't manage tax, it
+    only displays legal French informations and tax 0% on bills.

+We use it at [Cowork'in Montpellier](www.coworkinmontpellier.org) and [Le village](http://www.levillage.co/), two coworking spaces in South of France.

 Features
 --------